-When the departmental report has been completed and submitted to the Dean of the Faculty and the candidate has provided their response and agrees that the review process should continue, the Dean appoints a Field Investigation Subcommittee.
-However, in the case of candidates for early promotion and/or tenure, the APT-EC may decide to discontinue consideration of the case on the basis of its review of the candidate’s record following the submission of the departmental report, with the right of appeal by the candidate to the APT Committee.
+When the departmental report has been completed and submitted to the Dean of the Faculty and the candidate has provided their response and agrees that the review process should continue, the Dean appoints a Field Investigation Subcommittee as outlined below.

 - The Dean of the Faculty appoints the chair and other members of the FIS, which normally consists of three faculty members from outside the candidate’s department.
-In extraordinary cases, when the Dean determines it is necessary for adequate investigation of the department’s report on the candidate’s scholarship and research, one additional member may be appointed from the candidate’s department or from the candidate’s discipline in one of the other Claremont Colleges who was not involved in the departmental review.
+In extraordinary cases, when the Dean determines it is necessary for adequate investigation of the department’s report on the candidate’s scholarship and research, one additional member may be appointed from the candidate’s discipline in one of the other Claremont Colleges who was not involved in the departmental review.

 - Two of the members of the FIS shall be tenured Full Professors and one shall be a tenured Associate Professor.

 - The candidate is encouraged to nominate at least three CMC faculty members (either tenured Associate Professors or tenured Full Professors), outside the candidate’s department, who are particularly well qualified to assess the comprehensiveness and accuracy of the department’s report on the candidate’s teaching, scholarship and research, and/or service.

 The FIS shall develop information from the following sources:

 - If deemed necessary, interviews with other faculty such as departmental colleagues, other CMC faculty, and faculty in the candidate’s own field from the other Claremont Colleges (the other faculty chosen at the discretion of the FIS);

-- If deemed necessary by the APT-EC or the FIS, interviews with a range of students who have taken the candidate’s courses, unless deemed unnecessary by the APT-EC;
+- If deemed necessary by the APT-EC or the FIS, interviews with a range of students who have taken the candidate’s courses;

 FIS Instructions approved by APT, November 7, 2008

-The chair of the department or the chair’s designee will present the departmental report and its recommendation to the APT Committee.
-In cases where the chair or designee is not a member of the APT Committee, the chair may present the report and answer questions, but must leave the meeting before a vote is taken.
+The chair of the department or the chair’s departmental designee will present the departmental report and its recommendation to the APT Committee.
+In cases where the chair or designee is not a member of the APT Committee, the chair or designee will present the report and answer questions, but must leave the meeting after answering questions.

 The chair of the FIS will present the FIS report.
 In cases where the chair or designee is not a member of the APT Committee, the chair may present the report and answer questions, but must leave the meeting before a vote is taken.
 On matters of appointment, reappointment, and promotion, the deliberations of the APT Committee may include initial discussions with the chair of the candidate’s FIS Committee, with the chair of the department and/or the chair of the departmental review committee, and, when the APT-EC deems it appropriate, with additional members of the candidate’s department, the CMC faculty and administration, and/or other faculty members of the Claremont Colleges.
 In particular, in the event of a significant split in the recommendation from the department, the APT-EC shall invite representatives from both sides of such a split vote into these initial discussions.
 Such participants in initial discussions who are not members of the APT Committee shall leave the meeting prior to final discussion and vote by the APT Committee.